- Social Studies

 Grade Eight is divided into Enriched and Standard groups after careful consideration by the Head of Department, with smaller class sizes for the Standard groups.
 Each group covers the same course work allowing students to make a smooth transition from one group to the other where necessary.

-- Number and Computation - learn and use rules of exponents, work with scientific notation, calculate commission, percentage increase and decrease, and interest, use scale factor, review perimeters, areas, surface area, volume, ratio and rates
+- Number and Computation - learn and use rules of exponents/indices, work with scientific notation, calculate percentage increase and decrease and interest, use scale factor, review perimeters, areas, surface area, volume, ratio and rates

-- Measurement and geometry - use Pythagorean’ Theorem, work with angles on parallel lines, identify congruent triangles and similar figures, learn trigonometric ratios to find sides and angles of right triangles
+- Measurement and geometry - use Pythagoras’ Theorem, work with angles on parallel lines, identify congruent triangles and similar figures, learn trigonometric ratios to find sides and angles of right triangles

-- Probability and Statistics - predict outcomes, draw Venn diagrams and use them to solve problems, learn set notation, revisit the terminology of various graphs and averages, read and create stem-and-leaf plots
+- Probability and Statistics - predict outcomes, draw Venn diagrams and use them to solve problems, learn set notation, revisit the terminology of various graphs and averages, review stem-and-leaf plots, and learn to find the five-number summary and draw a boxplot

 - Algebra and Functions - plot points, find lengths of lines and their slopes, solve linear equations and simultaneous linear equations, work with speed and distance-time graphs, expand and factor quadratic expressions, solve quadratic equations, graph functions